The Political Theory of Christ

-The American understanding of religious freedom was also abolished.
-The national courts now declared that America was a “non-religious” society and that this was the real meaning of religious freedom.
-But because there are no societies that are “non-religious,” what this actually meant was that there was now to be an established religion enforced through the state.
-Progressivism became America’s crypto-theocracy.
+The American understanding of religious freedom was abolished.
+The national courts now declared that America was a “non-religious” society and that this constituted the real meaning of individual religious freedom.
+However, since there are no societies that are “non-religious,” what this meant was that there was now to be a new established religion - progressivism - enforced through the power of the state.

-The Political Theory of Christ is the first book to attempt to understand Christ’s political teaching as a complete theory of politics.
-It reveals the nature of that theory by demonstrating the radical effects of Christ’s teaching on the political history of the West and, in particular, upon American political history.
-The historical focus, throughout the narrative, is on the story of how Christ’s political teaching became the forcing-bed of Western political history.
+The Political Theory of Christ is the first book-length attempt to understand Christ’s political teaching as a complete theory of politics.
+It reveals the nature of that theory through an historical recounting of the radical effects of that teaching on the political history of the West and upon American political history.

-The book ends on an optimistic note by predicting the coming overthrow of progressivism through the creation of an even deeper separation of powers.
+The book ends on an optimistic note by predicting the coming overthrow of the crypto-theocracy called progressivism through the coming creation of an even deeper separation of powers.